flagshipcompany/shopify-app-public/README.md

 ![Shipments Page](img/shipments.png)

 * **Order Number**
-The order number as it appears in your shopify admin store.
-Links to the overview for the order in your shopify admin page.
+The order number as it appears in your Shopify admin store.
+Links to the overview for the order in your Shopify admin page.

 * **Tracking Number**
 The tracking number for the order.